 Rid Your Home of Wasps With Plunkett’s

-Although wasps can rid your space of other pests, they can be a nuisance and they can be dangerous.
-The best way to avoid wasp stings is to get help from a professional pest control company like Plunkett’s.
+Although wasps can rid your space of other pests, they can be a dangerous nuisance.
+The best way to avoid wasp stings and an infestation is to get help from a professional pest control company like Plunkett’s.
 Our expert technicians can quickly and safely remove wasps to give you peace of mind this summer.
 If your yard is a popular hangout spot for wasps, get in touch with us right away.